-Roadmap For Success-Candidacy Assessment and Reentry Team
+Roadmap for Success-Candidacy Assessment and Reentry Team

-The first step in the juvenile field supervision assignment process is candidacy assessment through a structured interview to engage and motivate the youth and the family.
-Officers meet with youth subject to a WIC §602 petition to renew and update their risk-and-needs assessment, in collaboration with the youth's family/legal guardian, to determine their risk to recidivate and to identify strengths and areas of need.
+The first step in the Juvenile Field supervision assignment process is screening and assessment through a structured interview to engage and motivate the youth and the family.
+Officers meet with youth subject to a WIC §602 petition to determine reasonable candidacy (imminent risk of removal into foster care as defined by CaDFS Title IV-E guidelines) and update their risk-and-needs assessment, in collaboration with the youth's family/legal guardian, to determine their risk to recidivate and to identify strengths and areas of need.
 The assessment results drive the dynamic and individualized case planning process with an emphasis on criminogenic risk and protective factors.
 Through this guided process, evidence-based programs within the community are discussed and explored with the youth and family.
 Referrals to community-based providers are made on-site and connection to service is timely.
 Supervision and support are provided by case managing officers who further collaborate with service providers, youth, families, and natural supports.